Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Electrical Terminations

-Type E � Type E have a loose metal braid with fiberglass leads for flexibility and wiring convenience with the leads being two inches (51 mm) longer than the braid.
+Type E � Loose metal braid with fiberglass leads combines flexibility and convenience, enabling easy wiring.
+The leads typically extend two inches (51 mm) beyond the braid, aiding accessibility in tight spaces.

 Barrel Band Heaters